 Some of our customers start to worry about their solar production at this time of year.
+Does my system produce at all during the winter?
 Will the snow block the sun?
 Will the snow melt?
-Will the system produce while covered in snow?
 Should I shovel my roof?
 In this blog we are going to try to help answer all of these questions and make it easy to understand your solar energy production during a snowfall.

 1. Do not get on your roof.